PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Day 13: Determine Critical Actions
 But unless characters in stories do something, the mission will never be accomplished.
 ...but by defining three critical actions everyone of you can take, ou create a sense of alignment you wouldn't otherwise have.
+...you collect and focus energy toward the accomplishment of your mission.
+Those three critical actions establish a way of life